I made these lucite and filigree floral beaded necklaces back in 2013 but for some reason never got around to adding them to my shop.

 I just made these button badges from some saved Christmas wrapping paper, perfect for recycling.
 Plus, there was chocolates wrapped up in it, so excellent all round!

-I just came across some photos of three furry hats I made a few years back which I had totally forgotten about.
-The pink and black hat had funky wool dreads, and the black and red one turned into a rather fearful bear with buttons for eyes, nose and teeth.
-I made them as a… Read More »
+I just came across some photos of three furry hats I made a few years back which I had totally forgotten about, which may have been for the best…

 I’ve been redesigning part of my website this weekend and giving some thought about what I want to do with all my various interests.
 I haven’t felt very creative of late and it’s been quite a long time since I did anything arty (excluding photography, but I’ve let that slip too).
 On going through some… Read More »